thijsrijkers/anchor/README.md

 ## Implementation

 Anchor is implemented in Go and processes `.anchor` source files.
-The compiler reads ZLang code, parses it, and emits raw machine instructions targeting the (currently) ARM architecture.
+The compiler reads source code, parses it, and emits assembly instructions targeting the (currently) ARM architecture.
 The output is a standalone executable file that can be run directly on Linux systems.

 ## Features